 - d.
 The Authority may give a gift of over \$100 to a reporting individual if a public purpose can be shown for the gift.
 The reporting individual must file a disclosure (Form 10), while the Authority must provide such individual a statement of the gift.
 Section 112.3148, Florida Statutes. - C. Honoraria: For purposes of the Code of Ethics, an honorarium is the payment of money or anything of value, directly or indirectly, to a reporting individual, or to any other person on his or her behalf, as consideration for an oral presentation or writing.
 Section 112.3149(1)(a), Florida Statutes.
 A reporting individual is prohibited from soliciting an honorarium which is related to the reporting individual's public office or duties.
 A reporting individual also is prohibited from knowingly accepting an honorarium from a political committee, as defined in Section 106.011, Florida Statutes, from a vendor doing business with the Authority, from a lobbyist, or from the employer, principal, partner, or firm of such a lobbyist.
 A reporting individual may accept the payment of actual and reasonable transportation, lodging, food and beverage expenses, and registration fees related to an honorarium event from such persons or entities prohibited from paying an honorarium, provided that the expenses are disclosed on an annual statement (Form 10) by July 1 of each year for those expenses received during the previous calendar year along with the reporting individual's Form 1.
-Section 112.3149(6), Florida Statutes.
+Section 112.3149(6), Florida Statutes. - D. Doing Business with the Authority: No employee acting in their official capacity as a purchasing agent, or public officer acting in their official capacity, shall either directly or indirectly purchase, rent, or lease any realty, goods, or services for the Authority from any business entity of which they or their spouse or child is an officer or has a material interest.
+Section 112.313(3), Florida Statutes.

 100: ORGANIZATION Effective: 04/01/82

-CONDUCT Revised: 06/08/89 01/21/25

-10/09/97

-P150: Code of Ethics and Ethics Program 04/11/02
+P150: CONDUCT Code of Ethics and Ethics Program Revised: 06/08/89 10/09/97 04/11/02 03/04/04 09/06/12 10/31/13 01/20/15 01/27/17 03/06/17

-03/04/04

-09/06/12

-10/31/13

-01/20/15

-01/27/17

-03/06/17

 02/26/20